Usha-Mounika/Samsung_PD/README.md

 ## [Day3 : Combinational and Sequential Optimizations](https://www.github.com/Usha-Mounika/Samsung_PD#Day3)

 <details>
-<summary>Combinational Optimization</summary>
+<summary> Combinational Optimization with examples </summary>
 <br>
 The Combinational Logic Optimization is nothing but squeezing the logic to get the most optimized design thus reducing area and power.
 The techniques used for Combinational Optimization are:

   ### Constant propagation, which is a direct optimization technique
   The following image is an example of constant propagation.
 When A is tied down to ground (logic 0), the output will be the inversion of C input.
 In the MOS Transistor implementation, the combinational logic would occupy 2 gates with 3 inputs.
 As the input A is constant, it can be reduced to 2 transistor logic (inverter) with single input, which occupies less space and reduces power consumption.
   ![comb opt](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/2db5e402-17b0-4e0f-b678-98dbba29d69d)
  ### Boolean Logic Optimization, can be done by using K-Map or Quine McKluskey Method
  Let us consider an example statement **assign y=a?(b?c:(c?a:0)):(!c)**.
 The following expression is using ternary operation, that can be realised by using multiplexers as shown.
-The logic can be reduced as following by ysubg laws of boolean algebra such that a series of multiplexers got reduced an xnor gate.
+The logic can be reduced as following by using laws of boolean algebra such that a series of multiplexers got reduced to an xnor gate.
  ![bool opt](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/5a31fb1e-e10b-4b94-bee1-8ab0ea16ce80)

  ### Lab examples on combinational Optimization